markokarapandzic/Darth-Vader-Voice-Filter-Android-App/README.md

 ```
 Android Studio
 ```
-Now you can run the project from your Xcode enviroment.
+Now you can run the project from your Android Studio enviroment.
 ## Built With
 * [Android](https://developer.android.com/) - Platform
 * [Java](https://www.java.com/) - Programming Language